-By the end of the period, ten (10) Procurement processes were Awarded, four (4) processes were Cancelled, eighteen (18) processes were in User Request, eleven (11) processes were in PreSolicitation, five (5) processes were in Solicitation, nine (9) processes were in Offers Evaluation and eleven (11) processes were in Pending Contract/PO.
+By the end of the quarter (October 2022 a??
+December 2022) seventeen (17) Procurement processes were Awarded, three (3) processes were Cancelled, fifteen (15) processes were in User Request, one (1) process was in Pre-Solicitation, eleven (11) processes were in Solicitation, nine (9) processes were in Offers Evaluation and seven (7) processes were in Pending Contract/PO.